My village

 Welcome to Val d'Isère

-In Savoie at the top of the Haute-Tarentaise, Val d'Isère is a mountain village located at an altitude of 1850 metres.
-Wooden and stone chalets, slate roofs, baroque church, Val d'Isère is an international resort that has retained its charm and authenticity.
-From November to May it benefits from an exceptional snow cover which gives it the status of "Mecca of skiing".
-In summer, the resort changes its colour to welcome you in the heart of the magnificent landscapes of the Vanoise National Park.
-It attracts a very cosmopolitan clientele.
+In Savoie, at the summit of the Haute-Tarentaise, Val d'Isère is a mountain village situated at an altitude of 1850 meters.
+With its wood and stone chalets, lauze roofs and Baroque church, Val d'Isère is an international resort that has retained its charm and authenticity.
+From November to May, Val d'Isère enjoys exceptional snow cover, making it a "skiing Mecca".
+In summer, the resort changes color to welcome you to the heart of the magnificent landscapes of the Vanoise National Park.
+It attracts a cosmopolitan clientele.

 Val d'Isère today

-Population: 1,629 (legal population in force), municipality overclassified
+Population: 1,629 (legal population in force), upgraded municipality

 20,000 to 40,000 inhabitants